 A Brief History of Central Texas

 When we look at the modern American landscape, it’s often difficult to visualize what it might have been like in the past.
-Much of the past is masked by the present, and when we drive, it is usually with specific destinations in mind, leading us to see only the destination, not the scenery we pass through.
+Much of the past is masked by the present—the new overlaying or replacing the old.
+And when we drive, it is usually with specific destinations in mind, leading us to see only the destination, not the scenery we pass through.
 And when our eye does roam over this old building or that old bridge, we record them just as features that are unimportant.
 But scratch the surface, and a whole new—or rather antique—world is revealed, whose hidden connections reach into our cities and towns, our homes, our work, and even our lives.

 In Texas, you don’t have to scratch very deeply to see what came before.
 Human habitation of Texas goes back more than ten thousand years, but its settled history occupies approximately the same timespan as that of the United States since the American Revolution.
 San Antonio, the first chartered civil settlement in Texas, was founded as a Spanish mission in 1718 and became an official town in 1731.
 However the settled history of the state is a century younger.